 - Teaching of medical students and residents from the departments of PM&R, Internal Medicine, Family Medicine, Pediatrics and Rheumatology who rotate through the Sports Medicine Center

-- Teaching learning objectives to PM&R residents weekly (after the first three months)
+- Teaching learning objectives to PM&R residents weekly (after the first two to three months)

 - Community teaching activities, such as lecturing at the local athletic clubs

 Fellows participate in a research training course for clinicians, which is coordinated through the Center for Clinical and Translational Science (CCaTS) at Mayo Clinic.
 This is typically scheduled in the fall.

 There is no call schedule.
 However, fellows are required to participate in sporting event coverage and pre-participation examinations as previously described.
 As implied, many of these activities occur outside of normal working hours.
 However, in compliance with ACGME requirements, patient care duties, including athletic coverage, will not exceed the 80-hour-a-week limit, and fellows will have at least a 24-hour period each week free from patient care duties.